11ty/11ty-website/src/docs/debug-performance.md

 {% tableofcontents "open" %}

-{% callout "info" %}You’ll probably want to read the <a href="/docs/debugging/">Debug mode documentation</a> before continuing here.{% endcallout %}
+{% callout "info", "md" %}Check out the [common recommendations for projects to improve their build performance](/docs/performance/#performance-tips).{% endcallout %}

+## Warnings

-Eleventy by default will warn you if certain pieces of your build take longer than 8% of your total build time.
+Eleventy (by default) will warn you if certain pieces of your build take longer than 8% of your total build time.
 This list includes:

 - [Filters/Helpers/11ty.js JavaScript Functions](/docs/filters/)
 - [Shortcodes](/docs/shortcodes/)